 - A common theme in Judge Dredd stories is citizens struggling to cope with mass unemployment caused by nearly all jobs being performed by robots.

-- The Simping Detective has an inversion.
+- The Simping Detective (a spinoff of Dredd) has an inversion.
 Zig is a janitor for a large company because it's cheaper to hire him than use robot janitors.